Montana Fly Fishing 13 min read

 There are two sections between Ennis Lake and Three Forks.
 First, there is Bear Trap Canyon.
 This section has tall mountains on either side of the river.

 The current moves fast and results in a lot of whitewater.
 Getting access to this part of the river is difficult and not recommended.
 The terrain is difficult, and bushwhacking will require that you deal with steep trails, snakes, and more.

 The next section is downstream from Bear Trap Canyon along the lower Madison River.
 The water slows down once it gets past that first section, making it a good area for wade fishing.

 There are rainbow and brown trout in this section, and again, it’s best to fish here during the spring and the fall.

 Madison River Fly Fishing Tips

 Fish on the Madison are notoriously picky and hard to catch.
 Wading the Madison can be difficult on several stretches.
 The water may look shallow, but often it is deeper than it appears.
 The water here runs fast and powerful; don’t get yourself into a dangerous situation.
 The bottom of the Madison between Seven Mile Bridge and Nine Mile Hole is deep silt, making wading dangerous.

-The Madison is an early summer and fall river and offers poor fishing in midsummer because of high temperatures contributed by the Firehole River.
+The Madison is an early summer and fall river in YNP and offers poor fishing in midsummer in because of high temperatures contributed by the Firehole River.

 Spring runoff usually subsides by late June, but often runs later after a big snow year.
 A sporadic stonefly hatch starts the dry fly season in late June and early July.
 Baetis, Pale Morning Duns and Green Drakes also hatch about this time.